ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaasplugin_install.md

    ```
    {: codeblock}

-3. To install the Python Requests library, open the **Command Prompt** window and enter this command:
+3. To install the Python Requests library, open the **Command Prompt** window and enter the following command.

    ```
    pip3 install requests
    ```
    {: codeblock}

-4. To install the DBaaS CLI plug-in, use this command:
+4. To install the DBaaS CLI plug-in, use the following command.

    ```
    ibmcloud plugin install dbaas-cli
    ```
    {: codeblock}

-5. To confirm that the DBaaS CLI plug-in is installed correctly, use this command:
+5. To confirm that the DBaaS CLI plug-in is installed correctly, use the following command.

    ```
    ibmcloud